-ModelBuilder has a built-in understanding of which processes in your model need to run first so that dependent processes have the data needed to run successfully.
+ModelBuilder detects which processes in your model must run first so that dependent processes have the data needed to run successfully.
 This happens automatically as you make connections using the output of one tool as the input to another tool.
 However, occasionally you may need to control the order of operations between two related but disconnected processes.
-In such cases, preconditions can be used to explicitly control the order of operations.
+In such cases, preconditions can be used to control the order of operations.
 A process can be made to run after another process by making the output of the first process a precondition to the second process.
-Any variable can be made a precondition to tool execution, and any tool can have more than one precondition.
+Any variable can be made a precondition to running the tool, and any tool can have more than one precondition.
+If a tool has more than one precondition, all the preconditions must return True in order for the tool to run.

 Set a precondition

-If the model above is executed as-is, there is no way to control the order of operations.
-The Clip tool may execute before its output location is even created, resulting in an error.
+If the model above is run as-is, there is no way to control the order of operations.
+The Clip tool may run before its output location is even created, resulting in an error.

 In the model below, the Output Feature Dataset variable must be made a precondition to the Clip tool.
 By doing this, the Clip tool will run after Create Feature Dataset and the Output Feature Dataset has been created.